LucaFabri99/3HW-ADM-Fabri.Dinino.Aur/README.md

 * make acquaintance of sorting algorithms.

 ## Files description
+**NOTE:**
+The first part of the homework has been runned locally in Leopardo's machine.
+It was about gathering the dataset through some scraping scripts, so following the guidelines we drained the links and then downloaded the HTML and parsed them, targeting some specific information.
 In this repository you'll find:

 ### 1. `stuff`

 ####
-A folder in which they are loacted some useful files which must be loaded if you want to run the code.
+A folder in which they are loacted some useful files which must be loaded if you want to run the code:

+* For the scapping part, we can find **vocabulary.txt**, **inverted_index.txt** and **tfidf_inverted_index.txt**, the pre-processed documents during search engines;
+* For the search engining part, we can find **final_dataset.csv**, a dataset we build with the required information in order to deal with more practical operations;
+* For the command line part, we can find **CommandLine_result.png**, a screenshot of the result obtained in output, and **final_dataset.tsv**, dataset in tsv format used for the command line.

 ### 2. `main.ipynb`